craigmcc/shared-react/README.md

 which version is used.
 Check the `peerDependencies` section of the `package.json` file to see what minimum versions are required.

-If needed, you can install the peer dependencies:
+As needed, you can install the peer dependencies:
 ```shell
 npm install bootstrap react react-bootstrap react-bootstrap-icons react-dom react-hook-form react-toastify
 ```